-- Cost shifting continues to impact local government as funding via the Federal and State Governments either reduces or at best remains the same.
-The 'gap' between the true cost of providing Council services and the level of subsidy continues to grow. - Setting of Statutory Fees such as Town Planning Fees by the Victorian State Government at levels which do not cover the cost of providing these services which Council is legislatively required to provide. - The Fire Services Property Levy will continue to be collected by Council on behalf of the State Government with the introduction of the Fire Services Property Levy Act 2012. - Surplus funds are invested in line with Council's Investment Policy.
+- Setting of Statutory Fees such as Town Planning Fees by the Victorian State Government at levels which do not cover the cost of providing these services which Council is legislatively required to provide. - The Fire Services Property Levy will continue to be collected by Council on behalf of the State Government with the introduction of the Fire Services Property Levy Act 2012. - Surplus funds are invested in line with Council's Investment Policy.
 Interest income is based on predicted cashflows, cash balance, and investment returns.
-The official RBA Cash rate is now 4.35 per cent (March 2024) with expectations of further rate decreases. - The minimum superannuation guarantee is legislated to increase from the current 11.0% to 11.5% on 1 July 2024.
+The official RBA Cash rate is now 4.35 per cent (March 2024) with expectations of further ratedecreases. - The minimum superannuation guarantee is legislated to increase from the current 11.0% to 11.5% on 1 July 2024.